A New Key Establishment Protocol and its Application in Pay-TV Systems: Preliminaries

+The content decryption algorithm CSA$^{-1}$ may only be implemented after obtaining a license from ETSI.
+This makes it possible to suppress illegal implementations.
+Furthermore, CSA is a DVB-confidential cipher and CSA v3 contains an emulation resistant algorithm (see also \cite{CSA3}).
+These measures make it difficult for an adversary to use pirate decoders containing illegal implementations of CSA$^{-1}$ in a control word re-distribution attack.
+However, it is generally easy to access the channel from the CA client to the content decryption chip in a decoder containing a legitimate implementation of CSA$^{-1}$ (see also Fig.~\ref{fig:1}).
+In particular, if this channel is unprotected, then an adversary may compromise control words when they are passed from the CA client to the chip, or the adversary may inject compromised control words into this channel, using the decoder as a pirate decoder.
 In practice, the channel from the CA client to the content decryption chip is therefore protected using a cryptographic protocol.
 Such a protocol should provide implicit key authentication so that only the content decryption chips of authorized decoders have access to the control word.
-However, the adversary may still be able to compromise a control word in other ways, e.g.\ by extracting it from the CA client or from the content decryption chip of an authorized decoder.
-The authenticity of protocol messages should be protected to prevent the adversary from finding one or more protocol messages that enable the content decryption chip of a non-authorized decoder that is compliant with the protocol to derive a compromised control word.
-In general, an adversary will not be able to use a decoder as a pirate decoder in a control word re-distribution attack if the content decryption chip in the decoder only accepts authentic protocol messages, even in the case that the values of the control words are known to the adversary.
-In other words, this measure reduces the number of legitimate CSA$^{-1}$ implementations that an adversary can use in a control word re-distribution attack.
+As explained later in Section~\ref{sec:pay-TV}, this measure is also useful for identifying compromised chips that are used as source devices in a control word re-distribution attack.
+In addition, the protocol should prevent the adversary from finding protocol messages that enable the content decryption chip of a non-authorized decoder that is compliant with the protocol to derive a compromised control word.
+This is referred to as protecting the authenticity of protocol messages and this measure makes it difficult for an adversary to use a compliant chip containing a legitimate CSA$^{-1}$ implementation as a sink device in a control word re-distribution attack in the case that the values of the control words are known.

-As an example, consider an attack in which a consumer acquires a low-value subscription package from a pay-TV provider and in which the consumer uses the decoder and re-distributed control words to illegally access other content broadcast by the provider.
-To prevent such attacks, even in the event that the corresponding control words have been compromised, the pay-TV provider can use decoders with a content decryption chip that only accepts authentic protocol messages.

-The main objective of the key establishment protocols described in this paper is to secure the channel from the CA client to the content decryption chip in a decoder, providing implicit key authentication and protecting the authenticity of protocol messages.
-The protocols take into account that there is generally no trust relation between pay-TV providers, and that there is a limited amount of bandwidth available for sending CA messages.